Skip to main content

 amangiri-horseback riding through the canyons

 You don’t need to be an architecture lover to be drawn to Amangiri.
-If you’ve ever felt the need for silence, for perspective, for a kind of slowness that only wide landscapes can offer — this is a place that might speak to you.
+If you’ve ever felt the need for silence, for perspective, for a kind of slowness that only wide landscapes can offer — this is somewhere that might speak to you.

 amangiri Camp Sarika view